Maggie O'Farrell: Books

 O'Farrell's numerous successful novels, including the Costa Award-winning The Hand that First Held Mine, have received widespread critical acclaim.
 Her books have been translated into over 30 languages.
 Her novel Hamnet, based on the life of Shakespeare's family, was published in 2020.
 The novel makes a link between the death of eleven-year-old Hamnet and the writing of the play Hamlet.

 She began writing her seventh novel, This Must Be the Place, in 2013, shortly after the birth of her third child.
 It was published in May 2016.
 Hannah Beckermann, writing in The Guardian, called it a "a tour de force... both technically dazzling and deeply moving... her best novel to date".

-Her 2017 memoir, I Am, I Am, I Am: Seventeen Brushes with Death, deals with a series of near-death experiences that have occurred to her and her children.
+Her 2017 memoir, I Am, I Am, I Am: Seventeen Brushes with Death, deals with a series of near-death experiences that have happened to her or her children.
 It is a memoir told non-chronologically, with each chapter headed by the name of the body part affected.

-From 2020 to 2022, O'Farrell published two pictures books for children, Where Snow Angels Go and The Boy Who Lost His Spark, both illustrated by Daniela Jaglenka Terrazzini.
+From 2020 to 2022, O'Farrell published two picture books for children, Where Snow Angels Go and The Boy Who Lost His Spark, both illustrated by Daniela Jaglenka Terrazzini.

-O'Farrell was the invited as castaway on the BBC Radio 4 programme Desert Island Discs in March 2021.
+O'Farrell was invited as the castaway on the BBC Radio 4 programme Desert Island Discs in March 2021.

 In 2022, she published The Marriage Portrait, a novel based on the short life of Lucrezia de' Medici, who may or may not have been poisoned by her husband, Alfonso II, Duke of Ferrara.
-O'Farrell has said that she got the idea for the novel after seeing Lucrezia's portrait, attributed to Agnolo Bronzino, and from reading Robert Browning's poem, "My Last Duchess", in which Lucrezia makes a brief, silent and unnamed appearance.
+O'Farrell has said that she got the idea for the novel after seeing Lucrezia's portrait, attributed to Agnolo Bronzino, and from reading Robert Browning's poem "My Last Duchess", in which Lucrezia makes a brief, silent and unnamed appearance.
 The novel was shortlisted for the Women's Prize for Fiction.

+In May 2022, during the close of the Stratford Literary Festival, O'Farrell planted two European mountain ash trees and memorial plaques at the graveyard in Church of the Holy Trinity, Stratford-upon-Avon for Hamnet and Judith Shakespeare, who had not had a visible memorial since their deaths in the 16th century.

-In 2023 O'Farrell won the author award at Harper's Bazaar's Women of the Year awards.
+In 2023 O'Farrell won the author award at Harper's Bazaars Women of the Year awards.

-In September 2025, O'Farrell announced her next book, titled Land, set in Ireland in the aftermath of the famine.
+In September 2025, O'Farrell announced her next book, titled Land, set in Ireland in the aftermath of the 1840s famine.
+It was published in June 2026.